nanda-gopal-sb/DSA/README.md

-# Repo for my DSA Daily Streak
+# Repo for my DSA class in University
-* DAY1 - Pallindrome and TwoSum programs